 Map of Gandhara, (compiled and drawn by John C. Huntington, 1989, The Ohio State University), showing high density of Buddhist sites.
 Click to enlarge.

-Only in Gandhara (Afghanistan) is it possible to make startling discoveries even today like Mes Aynak, a sprawling, approximately 1,600-year-old (not 2,600-year-old) Buddhist monastery.
+Only in Gandhara (Afghanistan) is it possible to make startling discoveries even today like Mes Aynak, a sprawling, approximately 1,600-year-old Buddhist monastery.
+[The claim is made that the site is 2,600 or even 5,000 years old; presumably this refers to the fact that beneath the Buddhist site there were older pre-Buddhist sites.]

 Buddha statues at Mes Aynak, Afghanistan.